grafana/metrictank/GOVERNANCE.md

 In all cases, all and only team members are eligible to vote, with the sole exception of the forced removal of a team member, in which said member is not eligible to vote.

 Discussions and votes on personnel matters (including but not limited to team membership) are held on the private [team mailing list][teamlist].
-All other discussions are held in the *#metrictank-dev* channel in [slack](#how-do-i-reach-you-on-slack), in their respective Github issues, or on the Metrictank [development mailing list][devlist].
-All other votes are held on the Metrictank [development mailing list][devlist].
+All other discussions are held in the *#metrictank-dev* channel in [slack](#how-do-i-reach-you-on-slack), in their respective Github issues, or on the Grafana Metrictank [development mailing list][devlist].
+All other votes are held on the Grafana Metrictank [development mailing list][devlist].

 For public discussions, anyone interested is encouraged to participate.
 Formal power to object or vote is limited to team members.